What is the National School Lunch Program?

 - Every year, the National School Lunch Program (NSLP) serves billions of lunches to kids across the country.

-- Approximately 95% of public schools receive national school lunch program funding (FRAC).
+- Approximately 95% of public schools receive funding from the National School Lunch Program (FRAC).

 - In just 2015 alone, the cost of the National School Lunch Program was 11.7 billion.